-Using Neolithic and Bronze Age shaft-hole implements, including battle-axes, axe-hammers, and mace-heads, my research project explores the use and significance of such implements throughout the timescale of their use.
-As such the research investigates what conclusions can be drawn from use-wear analysis, experimental archaeology, and an assessment of ethnographic parallels to determine what these implements were used for and the significance they held.
-Within this, it is necessary to assess the extent these implements were used as weapons whilst also drawing on continental parallels to determine any similarities.
+Using Bronze Age shaft-hole implements, including battle-axes, axe-hammers, and mace-heads, my research project explores the use and significance of such implements throughout the timescale of their use.
+The research investigates what conclusions can be drawn from use-wear analysis, experimental archaeology, and a contextual assessment to determine what these implements were used for and the significance they held.

 My research interests are:

-- Neolithic and Bronze Age Britain and Scandinavia
+- Neolithic and Bronze Age Britain and Europe

 - Neolithic and Bronze Age society

 Academic conference papers